Employee guide to negotiating a settlement agreement

 Positive for you – gives you a financial incentive and a reference to end the work relationship

-Positive for you and your employer – helps an employee leave employment quickly when things aren't working out
+Positive for you and your employer – helps you as an employee to leave employment quickly when things aren't working out and move on

-Negative for your employer – the financial cost of a settlement agreement is usually paid by the employer
+Positive for you – the financial cost of a settlement agreement is usually paid by the employer

-- The settlement agreement has to be in writing – any oral agreement will not be binding
+- The settlement agreement must be in writing – any oral agreement will not be binding

-The settlement agreement must state that all of these provisions have been met and that as a result, the agreement is valid.
+The settlement agreement must state that all these provisions have been met and that as a result, the agreement is valid

-We've helped over 3,000 employees with their employment law claims and we can help you too.
+We've helped thousands of employees with their employment law claims and we can help you too.

 We only represent employees, meaning there is no conflict of interest as we don't deal with employers.
 Our fixed fee services mean there are no nasty surprises at the end of your claim.

-For legal advice on the meaning of the terms in your settlement agreement (without any financial negotiations and without advice on the merits of any Employment Tribunal claims) our minimum fixed fee is £300 including VAT.
+For legal advice on the meaning of the terms in your settlement agreement (without any financial negotiations and without advice on the merits of any Employment Tribunal claims) we offer a fixed fee.
 Your employer will usually pay these legal costs.

 If you're not sure whether you are getting enough compensation as part of the settlement agreement, we can offer you strategic advice on your options.
-We charge fixed fees starting from £240 including VAT.
 These fees will be payable by you.

 After receiving our strategic advice on your options, you may decide that you want us to try and negotiate a better offer from your employer.
-We can do this for you for a fixed fee of £360 including VAT, which will be payable by you.
+We will discuss our reasonable fee for this service with you and will always be transparent about our charges.